wilbrone/Data-Analysis-App/README.md

       To update the requirements file, Run `pip freeze > requirements.txt`.
 And `pip freeze` to check installed packages.

 ## Using DataSense
+* `api/send_question` Sending questions based on files and documents
+* `api/send_general_question` sending general datascience questions
+* `api/get_predictions` getting question samples from the LLM based on your file or document
 * You can send your message to the api **send_question**.
 Your question should have the following format:-
     ```
     {